Abstraction Health

 Known interactions

-• Anticoagulants and antiplatelet drugs (e.g., warfarin, aspirin, clopidogrel): curcumin may have additive blood-thinning effects, potentially increasing bleeding risk
+• Anticoagulant/antiplatelet drugs (e.g., warfarin, aspirin, clopidogrel): curcumin may potentiate blood-thinning effects, increasing bleeding risk

-• Diabetes medications: curcumin may have additive glucose-lowering effects, potentially requiring dose adjustments
+• Diabetes medications: curcumin may have additive blood glucose-lowering effects, potentially causing hypoglycemia

 Contraindications